The Soho area of London is famous for its restaurants and bars and is now home to many new media organisations.

 It is a great place to find live entertainment, interesting food and pulsing nightlife.
 Browse the boutique shops, relax in Soho Square, or treat yourself to a West End show, a meal and a delicious cocktail.

 Travelling to Soho is easy.
 Catch a London bus, or get the London underground.
 London tube stations near Soho include Piccadilly Circus, Oxford Circus, Tottenham Court Road and Leicester Square.

 Enjoy a wander round the National Gallery, an art museum in Trafalgar Square in the City of Westminster.
 Founded in 1824, it houses a myriad collection of over 2,300 paintings dating from the mid-13th century to 1900, altarpieces to the Impressionists.
-It is open daily and you can enjoy a daily guided tour on (Monday to Friday).
-It houses The Espresso Bar, as well as The National Dining Rooms which offers stunning views across Trafalgar Square and boasts a menu that showcases the best of British produce.
+It is open daily and you can enjoy a daily guided tour and enjoy a coffee in The Espresso Bar.

 Nearby Fitzrovia is a diverse residential area where grand 18th and 19th century apartments abound.
 Well situated for the West End theatres, Fitzrovia has many hotels, galleries and old-school pubs.
 Charlotte Street is lined with lively bistros and cafes and many of the quiet streets are now home to new media, advertising and architectural companies as well as a number of art galleries.
 The iconic BT Tower is in the centre of the neighbourhood and dominates the skyline.